DiegoZoracKy/convert-excel-to-json/README.md

 	}]
 });

-// result will be an Object like:
+// result will be an Object like this:
 {
     sheet1: [{
         A: 'data of cell A2',